 Miscellaneous Expenses

-Includes clothing, phone/internet bills, and other personal expenses.
+Includes mobile bills, internet, study materials, clothing, and personal expenses.

 Here are some quick tips to manage your expenses: